PROJECT-FRONTLINE/teamfrontline/README.md

 ![](/PROJECT%20FRONTLINE/images/Capture20.PNG)
 1. The First Responder launches the Website.
 2. He/She then launches the chatbot integrated with slack called as Frontline Chatbot specially designed for First Responders powered by IBM Watson.
-3. He/She asks the Questions that he faces on the Frontline like "What precaustions are needed if I work in a Nursing facility?", "I am Pregnant, What care must I take while attending COVID-19 patients?".
+3. He/She asks the Questions that he faces on the Frontline like "What precautions are needed if I work in a Nursing facility?", "I am Pregnant, What care must I take while attending COVID-19 patients?".
 4. The Chatbot then harnesses the capabilities of IBM Watson and answers the First Responders Query.
-5. The First Responder can also fil a form in order to specify the needs and problems that they face on the frontlines like "hygiene", "whether their basic needs are satisfied?".
+5. The First Responder can also fill a form in order to specify the needs and problems that they face on the frontlines like "hygiene", "whether their basic needs are satisfied?".
-6. The Data collected by the form is fed into watson studio in order to be analysed by Government Authorities.
+6. The Data collected by the form is fed into IBM Watson Studio in order to be analysed by Government Authorities.

 For Government Authorities:
 ![](/PROJECT%20FRONTLINE/images/Capture22.PNG)
 1. The Government Authority launches the website.
-2. He/She then lauches the Interactive Dashboard called as Frontline Insights powered by IBM Watson Studio to show the data filled in the for by the First Responders in terms of Data Visualisation.
+2. He/She then launches the Interactive Dashboard called as Frontline Insights powered by IBM Watson Studio to show the data filled in the form by the First Responders in terms of Data Visualisation.
-3. The data can also be analysed in Watson Studio and decision can be made by the authorities and the needs of the first responders can be addressed.
+3. The data can also be analysed in Watson Studio and decision can be made by the Authorities and the needs of the First Responders can be addressed.

 ## Documents

-Trusted sources for COVID-19 Information:
+Trusted sources for COVID-19 Information from which data is scraped for the Chatbot Specially Designed for First Responders.
 - [CDC COVID-19 FAQ](https://www.cdc.gov/coronavirus/2019-ncov/faq.html)
 - [WHO COVID-19 page](https://www.who.int/health-topics/coronavirus)